pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/07-ottl.md

 - http://localhost:4000/?player1=Neo&player2=Trinity
 - http://localhost:4000/?player1=Barbie&player2=Ken

-Now open your [Jaeger UI](http://localhost:16686/) and observe the spans.
-You should see that the `app.player1` and `app.player2` attributes are now anonymized and the player names are now replaced with `{playerName}` in attributes that contain the URL.
+Now open your [Jaeger UI](http://localhost:16686/) again and observe the spans.
+You should see that the `app.player1` attributes is now anonymized and the player names are now replaced with `{playerName}` in attributes that contain the URL.
 You have successfully transformed your spans with OTTL!